anandsundaramoorthysa/Recruitments-2K24/README.md

 - [Contact](#contact)

 ## Description
-Recruitments-2K24 is a simple yet effective platform that helps organizations manage their recruitment process.
-Built using HTML, CSS, Bootstrap, and JavaScript, this project aims to enhance the efficiency of handling job applications and candidate details.
+Recruitments-2K24 is a simple yet effective platform that showcases company recruitment details, including where, when, and job specifics.
+Built using HTML, CSS, Bootstrap, and JavaScript, this project provides an overview of the recruitment processes.
+For more details, check the full webpage.

 ## Features
 - **Job Listings:** Easily add, edit, and delete job postings.